rizinorg/book/src/analysis/emulation.md

 # Emulation

-One of the most important things to remember in reverse engineering is a core difference between static analysis and dynamic analysis.
+One of the most important things to remember in reverse engineering is the core difference between static analysis and dynamic analysis.
 As many already know, static analysis suffers from the path explosion problem, which is impossible to solve even in the most basic way without at least a partial emulation.

-Thus many professional reverse engineering tools use code emulation while performing an analysis of binary code, and rizin is no difference here.
+Thus many professional reverse engineering tools use code emulation while performing an analysis of binary code, and rizin is no different here.

 For partial emulation (or imprecise full emulation) rizin uses its own [ESIL](../disassembling/esil.md) intermediate language and virtual machine.

-Rizin supports this kind of partial emulation for all platforms that implement ESIL uplifting (x86/x86_64, ARM, arm64, MIPS, PowerPC, Sparc, AVR, 8051, Gameboy, ...).
+Rizin supports this kind of partial emulation for all platforms that implement ESIL uplifting (x86/x86_64, ARM, arm64, MIPS, PowerPC, SPARC, AVR, 8051, Gameboy, ...).

 One of the most common usages of such emulation is to calculate indirect jumps and conditional jumps.